CivicActions/guidebook/docs/04-how-we-work/tools/jira.md

 Project Managers start and end sprints, help keep track of overall workloads and ticket priorities, and usually keep close track of which tickets are blocked or unattended.

-Project managers at CivicActions typically become very proficient in Jira.
+Project managers at Civic Actions typically become very proficient in Jira.

 ## The engineer's role in Jira